1914–15 Iowa State Cyclones men's basketball team

-The 1914–15 Iowa State Cyclones men's basketball team (also known informally as Ames) represented Iowa State University during the 1914-15 NCAA College men's basketball season.
+The 1914–15 Iowa State Cyclones men's basketball team (also known informally as Ames) represented Iowa State University during the 1914–15 NCAA men's basketball season.
 The Cyclones were coached by Homer Hubbard, who was in his fourth and last season with the Cyclones.
 They played their home games at the State Gymnasium in Ames, Iowa.

 They finished the season 6–7, 5–5 in Missouri Valley play to finish in fourth place.